unikamittal/Notes-making/README.md

 # Notes-making
-purely made with the help of javascript
+A note making site  made with the help of javascript